dahu3614/rsa_python/README.md

 2. An improved factorization algorithm using a list of the first 100,008 primes to factor keys up to 12 digits long
 3. Pollard's Rho factorization algorithm to factor keys up to 27 digits long within ~1 minute

 Note that since each character is encrypted individually, this encryption method is susceptible to known plaintext attack or character frequency analysis attack.
+This vulnerability could be mitigated by encrypting multiple characters together or by implementing a secure padding scheme.
 I am currently working on code for a character frequency analysis attack against this implementation - stay tuned!